 All of the Einsatzgruppen shared the same modus operandi.
 By December, 1941 they had murdered more than 300,000 men, women, and children.
 By the end of the war the total would stand at more than 1.5 million.
 Even so, the shooting of victims was considered inefficient and unnecessarily time consuming.
 Also the news had spread that the Germans claims of resettlement were nothing but a hoax and some Jews had taken to resisting.
 German troops were shot at in the street and knives were taken to the places of execution and guards attacked.
 A quicker and more efficient way of disposing of their victims had to be found.

 Regardless of whether or not the Germans won the war the extermination process would be completed.
 Gas vans were tried out but these were still not considered efficient enough.
-In January 1942 after the German Army had been repulsed before the gates of Moscow, Reinhard Heydrich called a conference in the Berlin suburb of Wannsee to discuss the Final Solution of the Jewish Problem.
+In January 1942 after the German Army had been repulsed before the gates of Moscow, Reinhard Heydrich called a conference in the Berlin suburb of Wannsee to discuss the Final Solution.

 As the war on the Eastern Front descended into a life and death struggle for the Wehrmacht, the Einsatzgruppen were reduced in size and many of the troops absorbed into the regular army.
 The task of eliminating the Jews and other so-called undesirables was now the work of the Concentration Camp and the Gas Chamber.